Browse audiobooks by Michael Beschloss, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Presidential Courage: Brave Leaders and How They Changed America 1789-1989

-Michael Beschloss's dramatic and inspiring saga explores crucial times when a courageous President changed the history of the United States.
-With surprising new sources and a dazzling command of history and human character, Beschloss brings these flawed, complex men -- and their wives, families, friends and foes -- to life as if in a gripping novel.
-Never have we had a more intimate, behind-the-scenes view of Presidents coping with the supreme dilemmas of their lives.
-In Presidential Courage you will witness George Washington braving threats of impeachment and assassination to make peace with England; John Adams, incurring his party's "unrelenting hatred" by refusing to fight France and warning, "Great is the guilt of an unnecessary war;" Andrew Jackson, in a death struggle against the corrupt Bank of the United States; Abraham Lincoln, risking his Presidency to insist that slaves be freed, as well as the crushing ordeals faced by Theodore and Franklin Roosevelt, Harry Truman, John Kennedy, and Ronald Reagan.
-As Beschloss shows, none of these Presidents was eager to incur ridicule, vilification or threats of political destruction and even assassination.
-But in the end, each ultimately proved himself to be, in Andrew Jackson's words, "born for the storm."
+"From the acclaimed bestselling author of The Conquerors comes a brilliantly readable and inspiring saga about crucial times in America's history when a courageous president dramatically changed the future of the United States.
+With surprising new sources and a dazzling command of history and human character, Michael Beschloss brings to life the flawed, complex men who changed America's history.
+From George Washington, braving threats of impeachment and assassination to make peace with England, to John Adams, incurring his party's unrelenting hatred by refusing to fight France, and from Andrew Jackson, in a death struggle against the corrupt Bank of the United States, to Abraham Lincoln, risking his Presidency to insist that slaves be freed, Beschloss provides an intimate, behind-the-scenes view of presidents coping with the supreme dilemmas of their lives.
+Gripping and important, Presidential Courage reveals that none of these presidents were eager to incur ridicule, vilification, or threats of political destruction and even assassination.
+But in the end, bolstered by friends and family, hidden private beliefs, and faith, each ultimately proved himself to be, in Andrew Jackson's words, 'born for the storm.'"

 Audiobook